 The KP Tissue Inc. Board (the “Board”) consists of four directors of whom Michel Letellier, James Hardy and Michael Korenberg are considered “independent” as defined in National Instrument 52-110 – Audit Committees.
 Under NI 52-110, an “independent” director is one who is free from any direct or indirect relationship, which could, in the view of the Board, be reasonably expected to interfere with a director’s independent judgment.
-David Spraley is deemed not independent because he is Executive Vice President and Chief Operating Officer of Kruger and was nominated for election to the Board by Kruger, which indirectly owns 84.3% of KPLP.
+Louise Denys Wendling is deemed not independent because she sits on the Advisory Council of Kruger Inc. which indirectly owns approximately 84% of KPLP.

 Certain members of the Board are also members of the board of other public companies (see biographies of Board members).